dinesh-ax/axway-open-docs/content/en/docs/operational_insights/op_insights_infra_size.md

 | up to 25 Mio (~300 TPS)  | 750 GB            | 3 Elasticsearch nodes, each with 250 GB |
 | up to 50 Mio (~600 TPS)  | 1.5 TB            | 4 Elasticsearch nodes, each with 500 GB |

 Tests were performed with log level `INFO`.
-If you run your API gateways with DEBUG or have an unusually high number of log messages, more disk space may be necessary.
+If you run your API gateways with `DEBUG`, or have an unusually high number of log messages, more disk space might be necessary.

-Note that when Elasticsearch is started by Docker-Compose, its data is stored in an external volume.
+Note that when Elasticsearch is started by Docker Compose, its data is stored in an external volume.
 This is located at `/var/lib/docker` by default.
-So you need to make sure that the available space is allocated there.
+Consequently, you must ensure that the available space is allocated there.

-If the required storage space is unexpectedly higher, then you can do the following:
+If the required storage space is unexpectedly higher, you proceed as following:

 * Add an additional Elasticsearch cluster node at a later time.
-    * Elasticsearch will then start balancing the cluster by moving shards to this new node
-    * this additional node will of course also improve the overall performance of the cluster
+    * Elasticsearch will then start balancing the cluster by moving shards to the new node, which will also improve the overall performance of the cluster.
-* Increase the disk space of an existing node
+* Increase the disk space of an existing node.
-    * if the cluster state is green, you can stop a node, allocate more disk space, and then start it again
-    * the available disk space is used automatically by allocating shards
+    * If the cluster state is green, you can stop a node, allocate more disk space, then start it again.
+The available disk space is used automatically by allocating shards.

 For more information, see [Configure the retention period](/docs/amplify_analytics/op_insights_config_elastic_production#configure-the-retention-period)